Applications for the Rice MBA open Friday, August 15. Apply early.

 First, Houston’s culture revolves around jobs.
 Large, small and nascent companies gravitate here for the city’s business-above-all environment.
 The most obvious lure is Texas’ lack of a state income tax, which allows companies more freedom to hire and invest in growth.
 Secondly, Houston is distinct in being the only major American city with no zoning laws.
 This policy, or rather lack of one, makes for the city’s signature landscape of tiny bungalows side-by-side with towering apartment buildings — and also creates fertile ground for businesses to sprout anywhere an entrepreneur’s imagination may roam.

-The average cost of living in Houston is 17.3 percent lower than that of other major U.S cities.
+The average cost of living in Houston is lower than that of other major U.S cities.

 Third in Houston’s trifecta of business attractions: affordability.
-The average cost of living here is 17.3 percent below the average for the country’s 20 most-populated cities, the Council for Community and Economic Research reported in 2023.
-In 2017, Forbes ranked Houston second among cities where a paycheck will go furthest.
+The average cost of living here is 24 percent below the average for the country’s 20 most-populated cities, the Council for Community and Economic Research reported in 2025.
+In 2025, fintech company SmartAsset ranked Houston ninth among cities where a paycheck will go furthest.
 The lower cost of living means fewer distractions for Houston MBA students, a seductive quality of life that turns sojourners into residents and a safer setting in which to launch a new business and hire new workers.

 Houston has a diverse range of career opportunities.